 My goodness, what does Tier 4 do as opposed to Tier 7?

 And in the hallowed halls of the council, people talk rather reverently about some on a higher tier as if they are a demi-God.
-Well I guess they wield more power and definitely bigger budgets and the ability to hire and fire.
+Well I guess they wield more power and definitely bigger budgets and the ability to hire and fire, but divine presence?

 So we wonder why the public service is in disarray and the corporate world terrifyingly out of touch with their customers and the public.